Projects

 To understand what owners can't do:

-- Owners can't change things like people's job titles or other employment info.
-Only org admins can do this.
+• Owners can't change things like people's job titles or other employment info.
+Only org admins can do such changes.

-- Owners can't clock-in timesheet time for the project.
-If you need this, add them as a worker as well.
+• Owners can't clock-in timesheet time for the project.
+If you need clocked-in timesheet time, add them as a worker as well.

-- Owners can't add new projects, change the name of the project, or delete the project.
-Only org admins can do this.
+• Owners can't add new projects, change the name of the project, or delete the project.
+Only org admins can do such changes.

 And that's it!
 That's everything you need to know about adding owners to a project!